• Skip to primary navigation

 Instructions

-• Melt butter in a 10 or 12" skillet over medium heat.
-Add onions and cook, stirring often until very soft and golden brown.
-As onions cook, turn heat down and/or add water 1 Tablespoon at a time if they begin to brown too quickly.
+1. Melt the butter in a 10 or 12" skillet over medium heat.
+Add the onions and cook, stirring often until very soft and golden brown.
+As the onions cook, turn the heat down and/or add water 1 Tablespoon at a time if they begin to brown too quickly.
 Onions may take up to 30 minutes or more to caramelize.
 When done, transfer to a bowl and set aside.
+Alternatively, you can follow the recipe for Slow Cooker Caramelized Onions, and use approximately ¼ of them for this recipe. store the remaining caramelized onions in an airtight container in the fridge or freezer.

-• Heat oven to 375°F. In a medium bowl, whisk together eggs, evaporated milk and milk.
+3. Heat oven to 375°F. In a medium bowl, whisk together the eggs and milk.
 Set aside.

 Notes